woocommerce/woocommerce-admin/bin/test-instruction-logger/README.md

 A comma seperated list of changelog types to retrieve the testing instructions from.

-`npm run test-instruction-logger -- :version --types=enhancement,add`
+`npm run test-instruction-logger -- write :version --types=enhancement,add`

 #### save-to

 Allows you to save the testing instructions to a different file.
 Default: TESTING-INSTRUCTIONS.md

-`npm run test-instruction-logger -- :version --save-to=instructions.md`
+`npm run test-instruction-logger -- write :version --save-to=instructions.md`